ncphillips/truecoders.io/hire.md

     icon: Tags
     body: Large projects can require a large workforce.
 We'll meet your project's requirements with skill and efficiency.
   call_to_action:
+    title: Discuss Pricing
+    url: "#hire-form"
+  body: We've structured our teams and cost to meet the needs of small and large companies
+    alike.
+Reach out to us for pricing and details.
+call_to_action:
   title: ''
   url: ''